 Explore ways to fund your postdoc training.
 While not exhaustive, the VSPA Postdoc Funding Page provides resources to get you started.

 The University observes 13 administrative holidays per year, which are listed in the academic calendar.
 If you are scheduled to work on an administrative holiday, work with your supervisor to arrange an alternate day off.

 We encourage you to take advantage of the time off and other leaves afforded to all postdocs at UC Berkeley.
 Visit our Leave & Time Off page for more information.

 Initial postdoc appointments are at least one year in length, unless a postdoc’s external funding indicates otherwise.
 A postdoc reappointment is for two years, after the first yearlong appointment, unless external funding stipulates a different requirement.
 Please note that a reappointment is dependent upon the department/faculty PI’s ability to fund the appointment and eligibility for a postdoc appointment.
 Eligibility criteria are included in the postdoc union contract.

-Remember that at time of reappointment or anniversary date, postdocs must be advanced to at least the next step of the UC Postdoc Salary Scale.
+Remember that at time of reappointment or anniversary date, postdocs must be advanced to at least the next step of the UC Postdoc Salary Scales.
 This annual increase is not based upon performance.
 If your current salary is greater than the next step, then a 2% increase will be applied at time of reappointment.

 - Annual Open Enrollment - Health Benefits

 Each fall, prepare to review your health benefits and make sure the coverage you have is the best fit for your and your family’s needs.
 Information sessions that provide an overview of offerings as well as insurance plan updates are held every November and are posted on the VSPA Events page.